 Lincoln Beach, just south of Lincoln City, and Madras, in Central Oregon, are two locations that have been highlighted as prime spots for this rare event.
 Central Oregon, known for having a lot of clear, warm summer days, might edge out the coast and other locations in the US for top spot as the chances of the sun not being obscured by clouds on that day is really high.
 Plus, the Cascade Range provides an incredible backdrop of scenery while you view the solar eclipse.

 Another positive of viewing the eclipse in Central Oregon is that you’ll be in close proximity to a lot of other fun activities.
-Float the Deschutes River in Bend with your family or head to the mountains or lakes and experience the beautiful outdoors with camping, paddle boarding, and night skies that will provide unforgettable views of the stars.
+Head to Smith Rock for great hiking and rock climbing, float the Deschutes River in Bend with your family, or head to the mountains or lakes and experience the beautiful outdoors with camping, paddle boarding, and night skies that will provide unforgettable views of the stars.
 If you’re traveling to Central Oregon to experience the eclipse, there is no reason to stay a few extra days and see why many people decide to move there.

 Suggested blog posts:

 According to NASA, the eclipse begins in Madras around 9:06 a.m.
 PDT and ends at 11:41 a.m.
 Totality will begin around 10:19 a.m. and end around 10:21 a.m., a full 2 minutes of a total solar eclipse!
 Lincoln Beach will also have similar times.
 The closer you are to the path of totality in Oregon, the better your chances are in experiencing the full time the moon will be fully covering the sun.